 The FATF provides some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since June 2023: Albania, Barbados, Burkina Faso, Cayman Islands, Democratic Republic of Congo, Gibraltar, Haiti, Jamaica, Jordan, Mali, Mozambique, Nigeria, Panama, Philippines, Senegal, South Africa, South Sudan, Tanzania, Türkiye, UAE, and Uganda.
+The following countries had their progress reviewed by the FATF since October 2023: Barbados, Bulgaria; Burkina Faso, Croatia, Democratic Republic of Congo, Gibraltar, Jamaica, Mali, Mozambique, Nigeria, Philippines, Senegal, South Africa,

+South Sudan, Tanzania, Türkiye, UAE, and Uganda.
 For these countries, updated statements are provided below.
-Cameroon, Croatia, Syria, and Vietnam chose to defer reporting; thus, the statements previously issued for those jurisdictions are included below, but this may not necessarily reflect the most recent status of the jurisdictions' AML/CFT regimes.
-Following review, the FATF now also identifies Bulgaria.
+Cameroon, Haiti, Syria, Vietnam and Yemen chose to defer reporting; thus, the statements issued previously for those jurisdictions are included below, but it may not necessarily reflect the most recent status of the jurisdictions' AML/CFT regimes.
+Following review, the FATF now also identifies Kenya and Namibia.